-This DIY Mulled Wine Won’t Stain Your Carpet
+This Slow Cooker Mulled Wine Recipe Won’t Stain Your Carpet

 Mulled holiday wine is a hallmark of cold-weather entertaining, but if you’re like us (nervous about getting red wine spilled all over your home by your jolly guests), this spiced white version is the boozy slow-cooker drink that’s about to become your standby.
 Riesling, a relatively sweet white wine that comes from Germany, has a fruity, floral flavor with notes of vanilla, grapefruit, and pears, and when served warm it blossoms in your cup.
 We like to enhance the Riesling by adding a shot of Galliano liqueur (which has a similar citrusy vanilla flavor with just a hint of anise), along with some sliced fruits and cinnamon.
 If you’re not a regular wine drinker, you might be surprised at how much you enjoy this beguiling elixir.